Amid measles outbreak, Florida is ‘deferring to parents’ on whether to send unvaccinated kids to school | KRDO

 Now, his fears have come true.

-The Florida Department of Health in Broward County is investigating multiple cases of measles as part of an outbreak at an elementary school in Weston.
-At least six cases have been reported at the school in the past week.
+The Florida Department of Health in Broward County is investigating six cases of measles as part of an outbreak at an elementary school in Weston.
+Two additional cases in children younger than 10 were reported by the Florida Department of Health, raising the county total to eight.
+Broward County Public Schools said the total within the district remains at six.

 Statewide, “most kids in our public schools have had the vaccine, although there’s been some slippage in that in recent years.
 The kids who are not vaccinated, if they’re exposed to measles, 90% of them will get measles.
 So it’s a highly infectious disease, very contagious,” said Rust, a professor in the Florida State University College of Medicine and director of the university’s Center for Medicine and Public Health, who provides medical expertise to local public health departments.